plaid/tiny-quickstart/react_native/README.md

 You'll need to set up a mobile development environment to run the app on iOS or Android.

 Follow the environment setup instructions found in the official React Native docs: https://reactnative.dev/docs/environment-setup.
-You'll specifically need to follow the instructions under "React Native CLI Quickstart", and follow the installation instructions for **both** iOS and Android (under "Target OS").
+You'll specifically need to follow the instructions under "React Native CLI Quickstart".
+Select your "Development OS" and follow the installation instructions for **both** iOS and Android (under "Target OS").

 #### Install dependencies